scottcolfer/scottcolfer.github.io/_posts/2021-08-16-types-of-product-manager.md

 From a personal perspective, working in Government is where I’ve most needed to play this role.
 And where I’ve most been able to play this specialist role.
 Digital products created in-house within Government need to have multidisciplinary teams.
 It's a condition of their investment.

 Issues can arise if we hire this type of product manager but have gaps in the team.
 When faced with real people who need help versus a more abstract ‘product strategy’?
 People (normally win).
 This can leave a gap where the product strategy should be.
 And can leave the product without real direction.

+# What type of Product Manager are you?

+Do you recognise the range of product management shown in my diagram?
+Do you recognise that you’re in one particular quadrant?
+Do you think that’s where you need to be?
+Or is it where your organisation has left space for you to be?
+Do you move around the quadrant a lot, playing different roles as needed?
+Are you in one quadrant and ready to move to another?
+Or are you very happy where you are?